Pre-order the new book SOUVENIRS FROM AN ABSURD LIFE, available online.

 Back to our story.
 Suddenly word came the unit’s pause-in-place was rescinded and they were to start another hard push northward.
 Bruch decided he couldn’t risk losing Doc even for just a few days.
 A sergeant whose mother was gravely ill back in Kentucky volunteered to take his place, but the Army’s mountain of red tape buried that idea fifty feet deep.
 I’d already told Katie I was coming out so I had to decide whether to make the trip on my own, or wait for God knows how long before I could get a ride or flight back to the promised land.

 I chose the former.
 Go ahead and say it.
 I’m an idiot.
-This is probably not the last time you’ll draw that conclusion.”
+This is probably not the last time you’ll draw that conclusion.

-“The colonel had his men load up the back of the truck with a large drum of gasoline, bottles of water, some sickeningly sweet Iraqi Kufa Colas, and a case of MRE’s (military-issue meals ready to eat).
+The colonel had his men load up the back of the truck with a large drum of gasoline, bottles of water, some sickeningly sweet Iraqi Kufa Colas, and a case of MRE’s (military-issue meals ready to eat).
 These were the new version, with just- add-water chemical heat packs and little bags of M&M’s.
 1250 calories of questionably healthy goodness.
 Spaghetti or beef stew seemed to be the hands- down favorite selections among the grunts.
 Chicken with egg noodles the least.
+Bruch handed me a handwritten document for me to produce if and when I came in contact with other military units, requesting they assure me “freedom of movement” and that I be treated with “the respect and dignity of a field grade officer in the rank of Major.”

 I added my three duffle bags to the mix: one containing a change of clothes, a coat, knit cap (it gets damn cold in the desert at night) and various toiletries; the other my sleeping bag, rain tarp, and MOPP gear (Mission Oriented Protective Posture), which included a gas mask and a full body nuclear, biological, and chemical suit.
 We wore those damn things for two full weeks at the start of the invasion during repeated SCUD attacks by Iraq’s president.
 The body odor created by a tent-full of athletic male bodies sweating all day inside individual ziplock bags is eye-watering torture.
 Waterboarding pales in comparison.
 The third reinforced canvass bag held the hundred pounds of video and satellite transmission gear and spare batteries I’d been hauling around for the better part of a month.